A FM14 Tactic Based on the Football Philosophies of Jürgen Klopp and Antonio Conte

 Hard tackling on: STC, STCL, STCR, AMC, AMCL, AMCR

 Show onto weaker foot: MR, ML, AMR, AML (or WBR, WBL/DR, DL if opposition don’t use wingers)

 The last opposition instrucion you will have to do, and that is very important for the tactic to work is to apply specific marking before every game.
 Always instruct your wingers to specifically man-mark opposition opposing wingers(or wingbacks/fullbacks if you encounter a wingless formation).
 In addition, if your opponent plays one AMC you should instruct your DM to specifically man mark him.

 Pay attention to formation changes!
 If your opponent suddenly withdraws his wingers or AMC, and you dont alter your specific marking, your players will be marking completely wrong areas of the pitch and unbalance the formation (the change should include changing opposition instructions, if they go from ML/MR to AML/AMR the tight marking instruction will have to be reapplied).

 Records and Achievements with Cobra 3-6-1 v2(14.1.4)

 The records from the AFC Wimbledon save is where I play with our very own Football Manager Challenge Talent Factory.
 Here, no ingoing transfers are allowed.
 You will need to rely solely on youth development and what the annual youth intake brings you in order to hunt for success.
-A promotion here will be far more difficult but possibly more enjoyable than buying all the best wonderkids of Football Manager 2017.
+A promotion here will be far more difficult but possibly more enjoyable than buying all the best wonderkids in Football Manager.